pomSense/typescript-node-yarn-pnp-boilerplate/README.md

 # VS Code - TypeScript Version

-If you are getting TypeScript errors in VS vode but not in the terminal, that is because when using VS Code, you have to set the typescript version to use the workspace's version.
+If you are getting TypeScript errors in VS code but not in the terminal, that is because when using VS Code, you have to set the typescript version to use the workspace's version.

 - To do this, open the `index.ts` do `cmd`+`shift`+`p`.
 - Select `TypeScript: Select TypeScript Version...` (NOTE: This will only show if you do the previous step with a TypeScript file open)